 The Aftab Committee is a Washington, D.C.-based 501 (c)(3) nonprofit organization that supports Iranian-American artists and their works.
 By raising awareness, advocating education, and facilitating various events and exhibits, we aim to increase public consciousness and appreciation of Iranian-American artists and art.

 When Shahrooz Shekaraubi founded the Aftab Committee in May of 2014, he saw endless possibilities for supprting Iranian-American artists and promoting their works.
 He wanted to create an organization that could serve, support, and inspire Iranian-American artists by bridging the gap between these artists and the general public.
-By disseminating the works of contemporary Iranian-American artists to diverse audiences, Aftab believes that they can help artists to grow and thrive.
-Since Aftab's founding, the organization has been successful in its goal of enhancing public awareness of Iranian-American artists and art through exhibitions, film screenings, and other events in Washington, D.C. and New York City.
+Iranian- American artists are a driving force in building-bridges and creating communities across divides.
+By disseminating the works of contemporary Iranian-American artists to diverse audiences, Aftab believes that they can help artists to grow, thrive and connect.
+Since Aftab's founding, the organization has been successful in its goal of enhancing public awareness of Iranian-American artists and art through exhibitions, film screenings, and other art events in Washington, D.C. and New York City.

 The Aftab Committee’s vision is to create a platform that will support and celebrate all artists through a polycultural lens.
 What fuels our success and challenges us?
 Passion.
 It’s our engine for growth.
 It’s what our staff, volunteers, donors, and the universe expects of us.
 It’s what we expect of ourselves.
 It enables new heights in serving, promoting and inspiring artists.